Azure Kubernetes Service (AKS)

 Number of WebLogic Managed Server replicas The initial value of the replicas field of the Domain.
 For information, see Scaling.

-When you are satisfied with your selections, select Next : TLS/SSL configuration.
+When you are satisfied with your selections, select Next and open TLS/SSL blade.

-Select Yes or No for the option Configure WebLogic Server Administration Console, Remote Console, and cluster to use HTTPS (Secure) ports, with your own TLS/SSL certificate. based on your preference.
-If you select No, you don’t have to provide any details, and can proceed by selecting Next : Networking.
+Select Yes or No for the option Configure WebLogic Server Administration Console, Remote Console, and cluster to use HTTPS (Secure) ports, with your own TLS/SSL certificate.
+If you select No, you don’t have to provide any details, and can proceed by selecting Next.
 If you select Yes, you can choose to provide the required configuration details by either uploading existing keystores or by using keystores stored in Azure Key Vault.

 If you want to upload existing keystores, select Upload existing KeyStores for the option How would you like to provide required configuration, and enter the values for the fields listed in the following table.